Henit3/sudoku-solver/README.md

  * -t shows the benchmarked time for reading and execution
  * -f uses brute force for solving immediately
  * -nf disables use of brute force
+ * -d debug mode, shows all possibilities for each cell
  * -o exports solved grid to a new csv
  * -m provide missing argument if not in the grid